Bevis Marks Synagogue: Influence

-Expansion of the community
+Local migration of the community

 As the Spanish and Portuguese Jewish community grew and moved out of the City and East End of London to the West End and the suburbs, members demanded a new synagogue to be built in the West End.
 When the leadership refused this, some members formed a breakaway synagogue in Burton Street, which later became the West London Synagogue.
 In 1853 a branch synagogue was opened in Wigmore Street; in 1866 this moved to Bryanston Street, Bayswater.
 Attendance at Bevis Marks declined so much that in 1886 a move to sell the site was contemplated; a "Bevis Marks Anti-Demolition League" was founded, under the auspices of H. Guedalla and A. H. Newman, and the proposed move was abandoned.

 In 1896 a new synagogue was built at Lauderdale Road, Maida Vale, as successor to the Bryanston Street synagogue.
 A second satellite congregation was established at 46 Forty Avenue, Wembley during the 1960s.

-Events in the twentieth century
+Impact of nearby IRA attacks

 On 10 April 1992, the synagogue was affected by an IRA terrorist attack on the Baltic Exchange.
 The bomb was contained in a large white truck and consisted of a fertiliser device wrapped with a detonation cord made from Semtex.
 The Chairman of Buildings for the Spanish & Portuguese Congregation, Mr Barry Musikant, donning a hard hat and escorted by police, was one of the first people to enter the cordoned area of streets to examine the damage to the synagogue.
 He, with the agreement of the insurance company, put in place a programme of repair which lasted fifteen weeks, but enabled the building to be restored before his daughter's wedding.

 The following year the synagogue was also affected by an attack on Bishopsgate.
 Nearly £200,000 was raised by donation to help with the renovations to return it to its former glory.

-In June 2019, it was awarded £2.7m by the National Lottery for conservation work and to cover half the costs of building a new religious and cultural centre.
+National lottery and government funding

+King Charles is a patron of the synagogue, heading a 2019 conservation appeal for funds to turn it into a heritage centre.
+In June 2019, the synagogue was awarded £2.7m by the National Lottery for conservation work and to cover half the costs of building a new religious and cultural centre.
 In early 2021, it received £497,000 from the Government's Culture Recovery Fund "to protect its collection of significant objects and illuminate the history of the site."